top of page

 This is where our story gets a bit complicated.
 There is an almost countless number of SERP features that Google employs.
 Sometimes these features can take on various forms or include any number of secondary elements.
 In fact, there are often SERP features within other SERP features.

 So, what is a SERP feature?
-Well, Google hasn't provided us with a formal definition.
-That leaves us to form a working definition.
-To that end, let’s call any element that is not an organic result but offers the user content or leads the user to new content a SERP feature.
+Google describes these as “visual elements” that are “the building blocks of the Google Search results page that a user can perceive or interact with.”
+When SEO specialists discuss SERP features, they are often referring to any element that is not an organic listing result but offers the user content or leads the user to new content a SERP feature.

 Sounds a little confusing, doesn’t it?